aai-institute/beyond-jupyter/oop-essentials/03-general-principles/README.md

     * The components are relatively small pieces of code that are easy to scan and understand.
     * The component where a change/fix would need to be implemented is easy to identify and modifications can be made more quickly.

+    While the Single Responsibility Principle (SRP) traditionally applies to classes, it should also be extended to other components like functions or modules.
+Each function should do one thing and do it well, and each module should encapsulate a single aspect of the system's functionality.
+This broad application of SRP ensures that systems remain modular, easier to understand, and simpler to maintain.

+    In this sense, SRP can be understood as a specific facette of the broader **Separation of Concerns Principle** and an alternative description of SRP would be:

+    “Gather together the things that change for the same reasons.
+Separate those things that change for different reasons.”

  2. **Open-Closed Principle**

     “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification,” i.e. entities should allow their behaviour to be extended without modifying the source code.